clairehalloran/GeoHeat-GB/README.md

 When you use GeoHeat-GB, please cite the forthcoming paper:

 GeoHeat-GB is based on the PyPSA-Eur open model dataset of the European power system.
 When using GeoHeat-GB, please also credit the authors of PyPSA-Eur following their [guidelines](https://pypsa-eur.readthedocs.io/en/latest/#citing-pypsa-eur).
+You should also note the licenses used in their databundle.

+### Data used in this model
+The model uses historical temperature data to project hourly residential heating at high spatial resolution using [heating demand profiles](https://figshare.com/articles/dataset/Monitored_heat_pump_heat_demand_profiles_-_supplementary_information_to_Watson_et_al_2021_/13547447) based on the Renewable Heat Premium Payment trials.
+The development of these profiles is described in the paper [How will heat pumps alter national half-hourly heat demands?
+Empirical modelling based on GB field trials](https://doi.org/10.1016/j.enbuild.2021.110777).
+These profiles are used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and have been modified from half-hourly to hourly to match the temporal resolution of other generation and demand data used in the model.

+The model uses [high spatial resolution population data](https://catalogue.ceh.ac.uk/documents/0995e94d-6d42-40c1-8ed4-5090d82471e1) that contains data supplied by Natural Environment Research Council. ©NERC (Centre for Ecology & Hydrology).
+Contains National Statistics data © Crown copyright and database right 2011.
+These data are used under the [Open Government License](https://eidc.ceh.ac.uk/licences/open-government-licence-ceh-ons/plain).
+If you use this model, you must cite [UK gridded population 2011 based on Census 2011 and Land Cover Map 2015](https://doi.org/10.5285/0995e94d-6d42-40c1-8ed4-5090d82471e1).

 ## Setup